canton7/StateMechanic/README.md

 The model is that any state may have a single child state machine, which are fully-fledges state machines in their own right.

 Child state machines start by not existing in any state (`CurrentState` is `null`).
-When a state machine transitions to a state which has a child state machine, that child state machine will also transition to its initial state.
+When a sparent tate machine transitions to a state which has a child state machine, that child state machine will also transition to its initial state.
 This child state machine is now active.

+When a parent state machine transitions away from a state which has a child state machine, that child state machine will first transition away from its current state.
+The parent state machine will then transition to the next state.

+The order in which handlers are called is detailed in the code example below.

 When an event is fired, any active child state machines are given the opportunity to handle the event: if a transition exists from the child machine's current state to another state, then that transition will be invoked.
 If no transitions are found, then the parent of that child attempts to handle the event, and so on.